-say student loan

-repayment will factor

-into their voting

-decision in the 2024

-presidential election

-- with this sentiment

-jumping to 61% among

-those who personally

-have student loan debt

-of Democrats say student loan repayment will factor into their presidential voting decisions, nearly 1 in 3 Republicans agree (30%) Al angst - upskilling expectations don't align with employer-provided training.
+say student loan repayment will factor into their voting decision in the 2024 presidential election - with this sentiment jumping to 61% among those who personally have student loan debt of Democrats say student loan repayment will factor into their presidential voting decisions, nearly 1 in 3 Republicans agree (30%)

+Al angst - upskilling expectations don't align with employer-provided trainings.

 Artificial Intelligence (AI) is currently the buzzword heard around the world - and the corporate watercooler.
-However, despite its seeming omnipresence and ongoing pressure to keep pace with emerging technology, few employees report actually utilizing it regularly.
+However, despite its seeming omnipresence and an ongoing pressure to keep pace with emerging technology, few employees report actually utilizing it regularly.

-have never used Al in their day-to-day work, despite 77% of those who have used it saying it makes their job easier This low rate of Al adoption may be partly due to a lack of training:

-of employees say their employer has not given them any training on how to use AI in their day-to-day work, despite many (42%) wishing for such training from their employer report that their employer expects them to learn how to use Al on their own
+have never used Al in their day-to-day work, despite 77% of those who have used it saying it makes their job easier of employees say their employer has not given them any training on how to use AI in their day-to-day work, despite many (42%) wishing for such training from their employer report that their employer expects them to learn how to use Al on their own